Battery Troubleshooting

 Batt_Comm_FAIL alarm

-This alarm occurs when the inverter sees battery voltage but is not getting good comms with the battery.
+This alarm occurs when the inverter sees battery DC voltage on the terminals but is not getting good comms with the battery.

 1. Pinout Verification: Solis uses the standard CAN pinout: